Sarahsolus/contao-bootstrap-designer-plugin/README.md

 ##To Do

-- Text farbe und Eigenschaft teilen
+- content_bezeichner ändern in cbsd_
 - Translation